• Skip to main content

 • Dimensions for carry-on baggage: max.
 56 x 45 x 25 cm

-• Dimensions for personal item: max.
+• Dimensions for personal items: max.
 45 x 36 x 20 cm

 If the bag is too big, you’re going to have to pay a fee, so it’s always better to know your bag size and the limitations in advance.
 See the table on easyJet’s fees and charges page for full details, as they can get fairly expensive.

-easyJet Carry-On Weight Limits
+easyJet Carry-On Weight Limit

 The weight limit for a checked bag is 23kg.
 You can buy extra weight in 3kg units, up to a maximum of 32kg per bag.
 No single item can weigh more than 32kg.